Robert De Niro as Neil McCauley, professional armed robber

 McCauley’s suit trousers are double reverse-pleated and rise low on his waist.
 They have side pockets, but he never removes his jacket so the rear pockets are left a mystery.
 One that will keep you up nights, I’m sure.
 The bottoms are plain-hemmed with a short break.
 Some “sartorialists” say that pleated trousers shouldn’t be worn without cuffs, but why the hell not?
 What if a guy likes pleats but doesn’t like cuffs?

 Since the trousers have such a short break, McCauley’s footwear is very visible.
 He wears a pair of black leather plain-toe oxfords and black dress socks.
 Typically, the sock color is supposed to match the trouser color to continue the leg line, but black is an acceptable option with black shoes.
 Also, I’d feel really strange criticizing Robert De Niro for his socks.

-McCauley appropriately matches his black shoes with a black leather belt, fastened in the front through a silver squared clasp.
+McCauley appropriately matches his black shoes with a black leather belt, fastened in the front through a silver squared single-prong buckle.

 McCauley wears a plain white dress shirt with a moderately spread collar that he always wears unbuttoned without a tie.
 The cuffs close with a button, and there is a front placket.
 A pro like McCauley almost never takes his jacket off, but a breast pocket can be glimpsed on his shirt when he reaches over to shake Eady’s hand at the cafe.

 McCauley wears a black digital wristwatch throughout the film.
 Although not the most fashionable, McCauley’s priority is function over form.
 Someone as precise as McCauley would need to know down to the second what time it is without a second thought; even his love life is dictated by a 30-second rule.